Spotted Owl Observations Database FAQs

 - Is there a way to “turn off” observations that aren’t Activity Centers?

-The BIOS Data Viewer does not have this capability.
-CDFW is developing a new BIOS Viewer (currently a Beta version) that will allow users to display only currently active Activity Center locations by using a filter on ds704 where “TYPEOBS” = ‘AC’.
+The BIOS Data Viewer allows users to display only currently active Activity Center locations by using a filter on ds704 where “TYPEOBS” = ‘AC’.
 However, we strongly encourage users to take into account all recent owl observations in the area of interest rather than focusing solely on Activity Centers.
 We would also like to remind our users that CDFW does not have complete and up-to-date survey data for many locations, and a “historic” Activity Center location is not necessarily representative of current owl habitat use.

 - How accurate are the owl locations in the database?

 We always use the most detailed data provided to us by our contributors, but we can only be as precise as our data allow.
-If a map or coordinates are provided, we plot the location of the owl or the call station whenever possible; when a location represents the call station, we note this in the COMMENTS field.
+If a map or coordinates are provided, we plot the location of the owl or the call station whenever possible; when a location represents the call station, we note this in the COMMENTS field and include the estimated distance and bearing to the owl, if provided.
+For "no response" surveys, the point is understood to represent the call station coordinates.
 In some cases, however, we only receive PLSS (Township-Range-Section) information.
 These observations are assigned to a point in the center of the section, half-section, or quarter-section.
-The method used for determining the coordinates of an observation is provided in the COORDSRC field and the various methods are described in detail in the COORDSRC metadata.
+The method used for determining the coordinates of a record is provided in the COORDSRC field and the various methods are described in detail in the COORDSRC metadata.
 It is extremely important for users to consider not only the coordinates of an observation, but also the source of those coordinates.
 Less than 1% of the activity centers in the database have coordinates that were derived from quarter-section, half-section, or section centroids.
 We hope to obtain more precise location data for these Activity Centers soon.
 It is also important to keep in mind that there is some degree of uncertainty in the location of owls that were heard but not seen (typically during nocturnal surveys), and a quarter-section designation might be a more realistic estimate of the owl’s location than a point.

 - Where do CDFW’s owl data come from?